 Unix-esque (i.e. POSIX.2) shell scripting is one passable methods for automation of some tasks for those wihtout underpaid human assistante.
 It is universally available, or at least nearly so, and indeed useful.
 Except the problem is that shell scripting is a ghastly quagmire of chaos, and, as usual, for the traditional variety of path-dependent reasons, the dominant players in the market have especially high chaos content in their quagmire.

-“Shell” as I will lazily use it here may conflate several things, a scripting language, and a protocol for interacting with the system and displaying things on the screen (the “terminal”.)
-These all interact in complicated ways, especially on a modern system, but I’m going to brush over this nicety, because who gives a shit?1
+“Shell” as I will lazily use it here may conflate several things, a scripting language, and a protocol for interacting with the system and displaying things on the screen (the “terminal”), and also the UI design for all the above.
+These all interact in complicated ways, especially on a modern system, but I’m going to brush over this nicety, because who cares?1

 Your list of horrible alternatives

 There are many, many others than listed here, most of which only last a year or two before their maintainers resign and use bash.
 You too can roll your own vanity shell!